-I began this exploration talking about greed.
-Greed can be a good thing, when it is applied to the right things.
+I began this exploration by talking about greed.
+Greed can be a good thing when it is applied to the right things.
 A thirst for growth and accumulation is a healthy activity for humans.
 We just need to change what it is we are accumulating and striving for.

 1. Stop Accumulating Technology, Start Accumulating Intelligence

 The next generation leader is not accumulating technologies, he/she is accumulating intelligence.
 Whether that is human or machine intelligence does not matter.
 Both are necessary.
 A great leader places value on new ideas and practices over new technologies.

 Now, this is not to say technology is bad.
 Technology is fantastic.
 As mentioned earlier, it is a defining trait of our species.
 Yet technology cannot replace humans, well, not yet.